Szymon-Michalak/Prompt-Engineering/templates/ios-technical-writter-templates/markdown/snippet.md

 ### **Usage Notes:**

-1. **Title and Metadata:**
-   - **Title:** Clearly state what the snippet is about.
-   - **Description:** Provide a brief summary of the snippet’s functionality.
-   - **Tags and Platforms:** Include relevant tags and platform compatibility to help categorize and discover the snippet.

-2. **Overview:**
+1. **Overview:**
-   - **Context Setting:** Start with an overview that provides context for the snippet, explaining what it does and why it might be useful.
+   - **Purpose:** The overview should quickly introduce the snippet, explaining its purpose and typical use case.
+Keep this section brief but informative.

-3. **Code Section:**
+2. **Code Section:**
-   - **Clarity:** Present the core code snippet clearly, ensuring it’s well-commented and easy to understand.
-This is the heart of the snippet and should be straightforward to implement.
+   - **Clarity:** The core code snippet should be clearly presented with any necessary comments to make the logic easy to understand.

-4. **Usage:**
+3. **Usage:**
-   - **Practical Implementation:** Show how to implement the snippet in a real-world scenario.
-This helps users see the snippet in action and understand its application.
+   - **Practical Implementation:** Provide a real-world example of how the snippet can be used.
+This helps users see the snippet in context and understand its practical applications.

-5. **Discussion:**
+4. **Discussion:**
-   - **In-Depth Analysis:** Discuss the rationale behind the solution, including any alternative approaches and the pros and cons of the chosen method.
-Address potential edge cases, performance considerations, and limitations.
+   - **Conciseness:** Focus on key points about the snippet's functionality, design choices, and potential adaptations.
+Avoid excessive detail, aiming instead for clarity and utility.

-6. **Notes:**
+5. **Notes:**
-   - **Additional Considerations:** Use this section to mention any extra details, such as flexibility, scalability, or compatibility considerations, that are important to the snippet’s use.
+   - **Flexibility and Compatibility:** Briefly cover the snippet's adaptability and any platform or version-specific considerations.

-7. **Related Snippets:**
+6. **Related Snippets:**
-   - **Cross-Reference:** Link to other related snippets that might be useful to the developer, providing a pathway to explore similar functionalities.
+   - **Cross-Reference:** Link to other related snippets to guide users to additional resources that might be helpful.

-8. **LinkCard and Additional Details:**
+7. **LinkCard:**
-   - **Direct Access:** Provide a direct link to the full snippet or documentation, making it easy for users to access additional information or extended examples.
+   - **Direct Access:** The LinkCard provides a direct link to the full implementation or documentation, making it easy for users to access more detailed information.

 ---